 So migration from Magento 1 to Magento 2 requires two major things to be migrated –

 - Migration of Data

 - Migration of theme and custom extension

-Is it worth to move ?
+Is it worth moving?

 Revamping the theme and extension would definitely require investment and time.
-However this investment is surely worth it.
+However, this investment is surely worth it.